A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Stochastic setting

 \subsubsection{Extended MFCQ}

-In order to accommodate infeasible accumulation points, we need to extend the MFCQ to allow infeasible points. \begin{definition} A point $x$ is said to satisfy the extended MFCQ (eMFCQ for short) if \begin{enumerate}[(1)] \item the gradients $\{\nabla h_i(x):i=1,\cdots,m_1\}$ are linearly independent; \item there is a vector $z\in \mathbb{R}^n$ that satisfies
+In order to accommodate infeasible accumulation points, we need to extend the {definition of the MFCQ to include infeasible points}. \begin{definition} A point $x$ is said to satisfy the extended MFCQ (eMFCQ for short) if \begin{enumerate}[(1)] \item the gradients $\{\nabla h_i(x):i=1,\cdots,m_1\}$ are linearly independent; \item there is a vector $z\in \mathbb{R}^n$ that satisfies

 \end{enumerate} \end{definition}